Buuchia/CCS_blog/posts/hw-w5.md

    img.onload = () => {
       cnv.height = cnv.width * (img.height / img.width)
       draw (img)
+      //toDataURL() is used here to convert the content of the canvas into a data URL
+      //representing the image in JPEG format
-      img_data = cnv.toDataURL ("image/jpeg")
+      //the resulting data URL is stored in the variable img_data. img_data = cnv.toDataURL ("image/jpeg")
       add_glitch ()
    }